ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_4.md

 #### Header

-Let's define what the header is first, as it is not dependent on any view model properties:
+Let's implement the header first, as it is not dependent on any view model properties:

     :::js
     header =